etherex/etherex/etherex/WhitePaper.md

 ### Minimum trade amounts
 When adding a subcurrency, set the minimum trade amount high enough to make economic sense.
+A minimum of 10 ETH (1000000000000000000000 wei) is recommended.

 ### Examples

-Buy 1000 ETH at 1200 ETH/XETH
+Buy 1000 ETH at 1200 ETH/ETX
 ```
 1 1000000000000000000000 120000000000 1
 ```

-Sell 1000 ETH at 1500 ETH/XETH
+Sell 1000 ETH at 1500 ETH/ETX
 ```
 2 1000000000000000000000 150000000000 1
 ```

-Fulfill trade
+Fulfill trade(s)
 ```
-3 0x3039
+3 0x3039 0x2f58 ...
 ```

 Deposit 1 BTC